 Possible short-term risks include:

-Meta-analyses show that individuals who receive comprehensive career counseling experience a 40% increase in career fit and a 25% rise in job retention rates.
+Meta-analyses show that individuals who receive comprehensive career counseling experience a more than 40% increase in career fit and a 25% rise in job retention rates.
 For example, studies on university graduates indicate that 68% find jobs aligned with their interests within six months post-counseling.

 Alternatives include: